NASA Ames Space Settlement Contest

 in pdf from this web page on the honor system.

-- The best submission, regardless of category, wins the grand prize, consisting of the space settlement submission being placed on the NASA Ames World Wide Web site.
+- The best submission, regardless of category, wins the grand prize, consisting of the space settlement submission being placed on the contest World Wide Web site.

 Every year, hundreds of contestants attend, along with their parents, teachers, siblings and friends.